 Summary of Community Input on Implementation

-ATRT2 conducted face-to-face sessions with stakeholders in Beijing and Durban, as well as a community-wide survey to gather their views on ICANN’s progress towards institutionalizing more accountable and transparent policy development and implementation processes.
+ATRT2 conducted face-to-face sessions with stakeholders in Beijing and Durban, as well as a community-wide survey, to gather their views on ICANN’s progress towards institutionalizing more accountable and transparent policy development and implementation processes.
 Those relatively few responses to the survey were generally negative (see all of them in the ATRT2 archive at https://community.icann.org/display/ATRT2/Questions+to+the+Community).
 For example, this graphic summarizes some of the survey responses:

 Specific ratings (1-10) to the questions 1-3 on the implementation of ATRT1